oslabs-beta/troveql/README.md

 - Additional cache invalidation logic on mutations
 - Update cache capacity to reflect memory size (bytes) instead of number of items
 - User authentication for TroveMetrics

+## Contribution Guidelines
+If you would like to contribute to this open-source project, please follow the steps below:
+1. Fork the repository from the `dev` branch
+2. Create a new feature branch (`git checkout -b feature/newFeature`)
+3. Commit your changes with a descriptive comment (`git commit -m 'Added a new feature that ...'`)
+4. Push your changes to the new feature branch (`git push origin feature/newFeature`)
+5. Open a Pull Request on the `dev` branch
+6. We will review your PR and merge the new feature into the `main` branch as soon as possible!

+Thank you so much!

 ## Stack
 - React.js